tyjhart/DMARCExploreR/README.md

 Reference [section 6.3 in RFC-7489 for a detailed list of tags](https://www.rfc-editor.org/rfc/rfc7489#section-6.3), whether they are required, and what default values are assumed if the tag is omitted.

-**NOTE**: Most of the tags have really good default values and don't need tweaking unless you're really looking to fine-tune DMARC reporting.
+**NOTE**: Most of the tags have sensible default values and don't need tweaking unless you're really looking to fine-tune DMARC reporting.

-### Disposition
+### Policy

-Messages sent from an organization with published DMARC policies can have one of three "dispositions" assigned, depending on what criteria they match and what is configured in the policy.
-These are the three possible dispositions, listed in increasing severity of response to a received message:
+One of three "policies" can be assigned by email senders, depending on how they want receivers to treat emails that don't pass both SPF and DKIM validation.
+These are the three possible dispositions, listed in increasing severity of response:

 1. None
 1. Quarantine
 1. Reject

 *None* is typically used when first starting DMARC implementation.
-No action is taken by the receiving system, other than sending a DMARC report back to the sender. *Quarantine* is an intermediate step, with messages that fail DMARC validation "quarantined", or sent to the recipient's Junk folder.
-There is no prescribed quarantine response for receiving systems, and some may choose not to deliver a message depending on other factors like sender reputation or spam policies. *Reject* does exactly what the name says - messages will not be delivered if they fail DMARC validation.
-An error message is typically sent back to the sender notifying them of the rejection, but it depends on the mail processing system.
+No action is taken by the receiving system when both SPF and DKIM validation fail, other than sending a DMARC report back to the sender. *Quarantine* is an intermediate step, with messages that fail DMARC validation "quarantined", or sent to the recipient's Junk folder.
+There is no prescribed quarantine response for receiving systems, and some may choose not to deliver a message depending on other factors like sender reputation or spam policies. *Reject* does exactly what the name says - messages will not be delivered at all.
+An error message is typically sent back to the sender notifying them of the rejection, but that depends on the mail processing system.

 You can see what disposition is set in a DMARC record by looking for the "p=" [policy](#policy) tag.
 We already saw that 7-Eleven.com uses Quarantine as of late 2023.

+### Receiver Implementation Flexibility

+It's important to note that systems receiving your email aren't required to strictly follow your published DMARC policy.
+Section 6.7 of the RFP states, "*Mail Receivers MAY choose to reject or quarantine email even if email passes the DMARC mechanism check.*", and, "*Mail Receivers MAY choose to accept email that fails the DMARC mechanism check even if the Domain Owner has published a 'reject' policy.*", and, "*Final disposition of a message is always a matter of local policy.*" Receivers can blend DMARC policy and email threat intelligence to come to their own decision of how best to handle received emails.

+Receivers are also not required to strictly follow the reporting interval (RI) tag.
+The RFP requires email receivers running DMARC to be prepared to report AT LEAST once every 24hrs.
+Reporting more often is nice, but not required.
+Receivers are also, "strongly encouraged to begin [the reporting] period at 00:00 UTC, regardless of local timezone or time of report production, in order to facilitate correlation."

 ## DKIM